Mr-SuSeL/homepage/README.md

 I provide services in the field of woodworking, especially table making.

 ### Page features
-ECMAScript +06 features
+- ECMAScript +06 features
-Flexbox module
+- Flexbox module
-Specific logo designed at the customer's request
+- Specific logo designed at the customer's request
+- Source code based on function structure